 SEOPressor helps you to optimize your on-page SEO for higher & improved search ranking.

 Even if you’re brand new to SEO-optimizing, you’ve probably heard that it’s good to include links in your web pages.
-Including links are important for the same reason that you use to cite your sources in a bibliography when you’ve written school papers.
+Inter linking in SEO are important for the same reason that you cite your sources when writing an academic paper.

 Most of the marketers out there have only been emphasizing building backlinks for their websites, believing it is one of the main factors used by search engines to evaluate the quality of a website for ranking purposes.

 But there is another major factor almost as important, that is often being neglected.
 That is internal linking.